 Many people who regularly drink the vitamins and minerals in greens powders claim to feel better.

 It’s no secret that many contain nutrients that contribute to a healthier immune system allowing you to fight off bacteria and viruses better.
 Such vitamins and minerals include vitamins A and C, antioxidants, and turmeric powder.

 Greens powders often include two ingredients known to keep people regular: fiber and magnesium.

 Fiber helps food move through your system much faster than it otherwise would.
 Fiber helps you feel like you’ve eaten enough when it reaches your intestines.
-You’re fuller, faster.
+You’re fuller, and faster.
 It also cleans bacteria and other buildups from your colon.
 This helps contribute to more regular bowel movements.

 Fiber softens your stool while increasing the stool’s weight and size.
 A soft, bulky stool is easier to pass.
 This also relieves constipation.
 At the same time, fiber can help make watery stool more solid because it absorbs water.
-Good bowel health is an added benefits thanks to the fiber in some greens powder.
+Good bowel health is an added benefit thanks to the fiber in some greens powder.

 Magnesium is a powerful helper too.
 It aids in many different bodily functions.
 In the area of constipation, magnesium helps bring more water to your intestines.

 This creates a good environment for healthy bowel movements.